vo-vuong/rag_chatbot/README.md

 ## Features

 - 🤖 **LLM Support**: OpenAI models (with planned support for Gemini and local Ollama models)
-- 📄 **Document Processing**: Support for CSV files (with future support for additional formats)
+- 📄 **Advanced Document Processing**: Support for CSV and PDF files with OCR capabilities
-- 🔍 **Document Chunking**: Basic chunking options including no chunking and simple sentence-based splitting
+- 🔍 **Intelligent Chunking**: Semantic chunking strategies with title-based segmentation
+- 🔬 **OCR Integration**: Tesseract OCR for extracting text from images in PDFs
 - 💾 **Vector Database**: Qdrant integration for efficient document retrieval with comprehensive collection management
 - 🌐 **Multi-language**: Support for English and Vietnamese
 - 🎯 **Vector Search**: Qdrant-based similarity search for document retrieval